News| Industry News

 Following the ISO’s approval of a new merchant code, a spokesperson from Mastercard told various media outlets, “we now turn our focus to how it will be implemented by merchants and their banks as we continue to support lawful purchases on our network while protecting the privacy and decisions of individual cardholders.”

 American Express hasn’t released a statement since the approval last Friday.
 The company said that it would work with its third-party processors and partners on the implementation when the ISO makes a new code.
 The American Express says, “It is important to note that [merchant category] codes are one of many data points that help us understand the industries in which our merchants operate,” the spokesperson told outlets.
 “We are focused on ensuring that we have the right controls in place to meet our regulatory and fiduciary responsibilities, as well as prevent illegal activity on our network.”

 On Saturday, Visa said it would adopt the new ISO’s merchant code.

 “Following ISO’s decision to establish a new merchant category code, Visa will proceed with next steps, while ensuring we protect all legal commerce on the Visa network in accordance with our long-standing rules,” it said, reported by The Associated Press.

 Thanks For Reading

-Thank you enjoyed this post, hit that like button, share it a friend, and subscribe.
+Thank you for reading.
+If you enjoyed this article hit that like button and subscribe to the newsletter.
 If you have any suggestions, ideas, or comments.
-Please feel free to drop a comment.
+Feel free to drop a comment below.
 Be Humble.
-Train until only savagery remains and stay deadly ladies and gents.
+Train until only savagery remains.
+Remember to stay deadly ladies and gents.